Muffins | Chocolate | Oranges

 Healthy Chocolate Orange Muffins

 These healthy chocolate orange muffins are so moist and dense, everyone will adore them.
-Also, fresh orange scent complement well with rich dark chocolate flavour.
 Make them and amaze your loved ones!

 We love these rich chocolate muffins with damp and sticky texture, the beautiful orange flavour and dark chocolate chunks.
 In this recipe we used the unique method: blitzing whole oranges, zest and all, combined with whole grain flours, eggs, sugar and buttermilk and coconut oil.

 Who wouldn't like chocolatey muffins enriched with refreshing orange purée.
 Let's check what else we need for these muffins and how to make them.

 What these healthy chocolate orange muffins make so special

 These muffins are moist and bursting with orange flavour in a way that you can only achieve using whole oranges.
 You need to boil whole oranges and make a puree of them as the orange zest is from where true orange flavour comes from.